Pros & Cons of Influencer Marketing Platforms

 For these affiliate-driven campaigns, speed matters more than deep alignment.
 The goal was immediate conversions, and platforms did exactly that.
 [1]

-When we pivoted to brand campaigns, like storytelling, positioning, or long-term ambassador programs, the limitations became obvious.
+When we pivoted to brand campaigns, like storytelling, positioning, or long-term ambassador programs, the limitations started to emerge.

 • Creator Quality